plotly/dash-heroku-template/README.md

 ## Other Resources

 Automatic deployment can be achieved by using [DashTools](https://github.com/andrew-hossack/dash-tools) CLI.
-Install dashtools and run the `dashtools heroku --deploy` command to deploy your app, or `dashtools heroku --update` to update it.
+Install dashtools with `pip install dashtools` and run the `dashtools heroku --deploy` command to deploy your app, or `dashtools heroku --update` to update it.